pdfshift/blog/source/_posts/2018/09/18-we-finished-1-on-producthunt-here-are-our-stats.md

 ### Writing emails to key people

-We sent about 7 emails to a few key people that could have been of great help on that day.
+We sent 7 emails to a few key people that could have been of great help on that day.
 All of them replied with awesome messages, a few of them shared the link with their network.
 This strategy was the longest to prepare (one email per person, crafted specifically) with a "lower" return over time invested, but worth the work too as they all were really helpful and cheerful.